AlliCalo/CALO_PA-3/README.md

 The code extracts three target car models Datsun 710, Lotus Europa, and Ferrari Dino, along with five specific attributes, but it fails to meet two core instructions.

-First, it relies on hard-coded row positions using ⁠cars.loc[[2, 27, 29]]⁠ instead of querying the ⁠Model⁠ column dynamically with ⁠.isin()⁠.
+First, it relies using ⁠cars.loc[[2, 27, 29]]⁠ instead of querying the ⁠Model⁠ column dynamically with ⁠.isin()⁠.
 Selecting the object via ⁠pd.DataFrame(...)⁠ to filter columns is also redundant.
 Second, the code checks ⁠selected_cars.size⁠, which returns the total cell count at 15, rather than ⁠selected_cars.shape⁠ to confirm the required (3, 5) row-and-column dimensions.
 While the printed table visually matches the goal, the implementation violates the prompt's explicit constraints.